 A planted or green roof can bring about many technical as well as aesthetic benefits to a project.
 The most apparent feature of a green roof is the appearance – they can vary from ground-hugging Sedums to taller and more wild flowery or grass roofs (or even a vegetable garden!).
 These different plants bring additional biodiversity to a site, and can offer a much-needed island of life and nature within towns and cities.

 There are two main distinctions of types of green roof; Extensive and Intensive.
 Intensive roofs are thick, heavy and planted in a traditional manner with a thick layer of soil, supporting all types of vegetation (including trees!).
 Extensive types are more common and are composed of much thinner layers of substrates or soil to support greenery that survives off less nutrient-rich soils.
-These extensive roofs tend to be a Sedum-type plant commonly as they are very good at surviving in this manner, although local species can be incorporated.
+These extensive roofs tend to be a Sedum-type plant commonly as they are very good at surviving in this shallow soil manner, although local species can be incorporated.